 Potassium is one of the most important elements affecting production.
 The deficiency of this element reduces height, without producing definite foliar symptoms (see photo).
 Plants with a K deficiency generally have narrow and fewer lobes.
 The lower photograph shows the poor growth of plants due to K deficiency (foreground), as compared with normal growth in the absence of this deficiency (background).
 Intermediate levels of application (100 to 200 kg K_2O_5 /ha) of potassium chloride or sulfate are recommended; the latter source is preferable in sulfurdeficiency.
+High applications of K may result in lower yields due to chlorine toxicity (if KCI is used) or to induced magnesium deficiency.
 Potassium should be band applied at planting and two to three months thereafter.
 Normal levels of K in the upper leaves are from 1.2 to 1.8 percent for the leaf lobe and from 2 to 3 percent for the petioles.